iliakan/plunk/Readme.md

 I found this behavior helpful, because when I clone an existing directory into a new example, it makes me sure I will not overwrite an existing plunk.

-For Developers:
-- It can run without questions if GITHUB_USERNAME and GITHUB_PASSWORD environment variables exist
-- STDOUT outputs a link to new/updated plunk
-- STDERR is for errors if any